-Undergraduate students must successfully complete a minimum of 128 credits (62 credits for the associate degree) with both a major and cumulative QPA of at least 2.00 except where the requirements of a particular program or college is higher.
+Undergraduate students must successfully complete a minimum of 120 credits with both a major and cumulative QPA of at least 2.00 except where the requirements of a particular program or college is higher.

 All credits, including transfer credits, must be approved by the appropriate college dean or director and the department chair of the academic area in which the degree is to be granted.